 The Nine Muses played, sang, danced, and inspired others to do the same.
 Each Muse oversaw a particular field of human creation.

 Of the Nine Muses, I identify most strongly with the versatility of Polymnia, who, depending upon the source, was the muse of sacred song, oratory, lyric, rhetoric, eloquence, and pantomime.

 The ancient Greeks believed that the artist did not himself ‘create’ the work of art, but served as a mortal channel through which the muse’s divine voice could speak.

 So, an epic poet would offer a prayer to the appropriate muse to guide and assist him in his creative endeavor.

-In addition to acting, making art, and freelance writing, I am managing editor of WKTVjournal.org, practice law in the fields of entertainment law and animal rights; and write grants for nonprofits such as Crash's Landing, a no-kill cat shelter in Grand Rapids, Michigan.
+In addition to acting, making art, and freelance writing, I am managing editor of WKTVjournal.org and write grants for nonprofits such as Crash's Landing, a no-kill cat shelter in Grand Rapids, Michigan.